Legsinton/Portfolio/Masoking/README.md

 It is set upp with different functions to play sounds, with options to play loops or play single sounds, you assign the sounds you want to play on the objects that you want to play sounds, and call the script in other codes where you want it to play, or stop if you use loops. some sound effects also change pitch based on how often they are played.

+The music script is also set up real simple, just play different tracks for different levels.
+Theres also a function to lower the music if your heatmeter is depleting.

 <table>
 <tr>